infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 {% /codes %}

-Or as a class annotation to define a timeout on all tasks
+Or as a class annotation to define a retry policy on all tasks

 {% codes %}